Hurricane Andrew: Florida

-In the aftermath of the storm, extensive psychological effects were documented.
-Difficulty during clean-up and recovery led to increased divorce rates and a spike in posttraumatic stress disorder (PTSD).
-The cases of PTSD primarily impacted children.
-A sampling of 378 adolescents by the University of South Carolina's Department of Epidemiology and Biostatistics indicated that 3% of males and 9% of females met the criteria for PTSD.
-Dozens of children in the area attempted suicide, while counselors reported that between 50 and 60 children discussed killing themselves between December 1992 and January 1993.
+In the aftermath of the storm, extensive psychological effects were documented, including increased divorce rates and a spike in post-traumatic stress disorder (PTSD).
 A panel of psychiatrists and psychologists at the University of Miami agreed that as many as 90% of residents in the worst impacted areas would experience at least a few symptoms of PTSD.
 Within six months, the circumstances related to the aftermath of Andrew led to at least five suicides and four homicides.